ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 such as CI workflows,
 deployment configuration such as Ansible playbooks and Kubernetes manifests, and infrastructure-as-code tools like OpenTofu.
-An RCL document consist of a single expression and can be exported as json, yaml, or toml.
+An RCL document consists of a single expression and can be evaluated into json, yaml, or toml.

 [nix-lang]: https://nixos.org/manual/nix/stable/language/index.html